AdobeDocs/creative-cloud-enterprise-learn.en/help/cce/overview-cce.md

     <div>
    <a href="assets/MeetYourNewProductionArtistAdobeSparkPost.pdf"><strong>Meet Your New Production Artist: Adobe Spark Post (PDF)</strong></a>
     </div>
-    <em>Adobe Spark learns from you as you create layouts, define colors, import artwork, and arrange elements within your compositions — and all the while it is ready and able to do a lot of the tedious work for you</em>
+    <em>Adobe Spark learns from you as you create layouts, define colors, import artwork, and arrange elements within your compositions — and all the while it is ready and able to do much of the tedious work for you</em>
     <br>
   </td>
 </tr>